 The typical approach is familiar: hand out workout videos, run a steps challenge, and hope participation translates into better health.
 But benefits leaders don’t get credit for “hope.”
 They get measured on outcomes, adoption, and avoidable cost.

 Here’s the structural issue: home workouts are often invisible to the plan.
-Preventive care that drives real decision-making shows up cleanly through established systems-claims, encounters, and pharmacy data.
+Preventive care that drives real decision-making shows up cleanly through established systems—claims, encounters, pharmacy data.
 At-home workouts usually don’t.

 What benefits systems can measure easily (and what they can’t)